twboom/manhuntdatapack/README.md

 # Manhunt Datapack
 A datapack for a Minecraft Manhunt event with multiple people.
-Compatibility is not guaranteed.
+Compatibility with other datapacks is not guaranteed.

 ## Info
 MC Version: 1.16.4 (latest)